gptechlab/gptechlab.github.io/_posts/2018-02-02-OpenCV-Plastic-Tracking.md

 ('total count:', 5)
 ```
 where the first number is width, second height, third area in mm^2 and the fourth is experimental and a colour-tag followed at the bottom of the list by a final count of all objects

+**todo:**
+- properly correct lens distortion using grid-map convex filter in photoshop or gimp
+- allow x and y aligned rulers in image without them being counted in final object count
+- GUI for OSX/Win with drag + drop functionality, output window + option to download csv